-Stories about Vampire hunters have in many ways always interested me more than stories that centre on the Vampires themselves.
-I generally tend to prefer my Vampires to be evil, bloodthirsty, vicious monsters and so naturally something that’s about people who kill them is going to portray them that way, rather than as misunderstood, sympathetic victims.
+Stories about Vampire hunters have in many ways always interested me more than stories that focus on the Vampires themselves.
+I generally tend to prefer my Vampires to be evil, bloodthirsty, vicious monsters.
+Naturally something that’s about people who kill them is going to portray them that way rather than as misunderstood victims.

 In this article I am going to run through my 10 favourite Vampire hunters.
 I will not be including Vampire hunters who are actually Vampires or monsters themselves such as Angel, Blade or Spike.
-I feel they deserve their own category and so instead I will simply be looking at human characters who kill Vampires.
+I feel they deserve their own category.
+This will only be looking at human characters who kill Vampires.

 10/ Peter Vincent (Fright Night)

 Played by the late great Roddy McDowell (in what was one of his favourite roles.)
-This character was named after the horror actors Peter Cushing and Vincent Price, though he was really more based on Peter Cushing who was best known for playing Van Helsing.
+This character was named after the horror actors Peter Cushing and Vincent Price.
+He was really more based on Peter Cushing however who was best known for playing Van Helsing.

 Vincent is as a washed up horror star who hosts a late night tv series about horror movies called Fright Night.
 He is soon forced to deal with a real Vampire named Jerry Daindridge however when a fan of his called Charley Brewster, who is Jerry’s neighbour, comes to Peter for help.

 It was a fairly original idea at the time of someone who was only a horror actor being forced to deal with a real monster, and one that we would later see replicated in other cult films such as My Name is Bruce and Galaxy Quest.